Nude Art

 Unnamed Portraits on show at the London Ultra 2018

-And I missed painting the model’s face.
-I have always considered my nude paintings as just an extension of my portrait practice.
-I paused this project, and am still undecided about it.
+My biggest takeaway from this project was that I missed painting the model’s face.
+I have always considered my nude paintings as an extension of my portrait practice, and the headless nudes felt somewhat diminished.

 painting of men in suits with nude women